Legaltech roll of honour

 As we go, we are adding new ventures as we find out about them — admission is free! — though it may be a club you’d rather not be part of — if you would like yours featured don’t hesitate to drop us a line.

-We don’t promise it is accurate, or fair, or up-to-date, or that we have fully understood, or cared less about, the offerings.
+We don’t promise it is accurate, fair, up-to-date or that we have fully understood, or cared less about, the offerings.
 After 250 or so crappy websites your eyes glaze over.
 So if you think your business has been unfairly characterised, let us know.

 We aim to track a few dynamics: